Data Frame Conversion in miniextendr

 }

 Type aliases are not automatically unwrapped β type Counts = HashMap<String, i32>; field: Counts has Counts as the last segment, so map expansion is not triggered.
 Use the concrete type directly (field: HashMap<String, i32>), or annotate with #[dataframe(as_list)].
-See #604 for tracking.
+See #604.

-Note: multi-segment paths whose last segment does NOT implement DataFrameRow (e.g. std::ffi::CString) produce a clear compile-time error from the _assert_inner_is_dataframe_row assertion β this is intentional.
-Use #[dataframe(as_list)] on the field or an import alias to a newtype wrapper if a non-DataFrameRow stdlib type needs to be stored.
+Multi-segment paths whose last segment does NOT implement DataFrameRow (e.g. std::ffi::CString) produce a clear compile-time error from the _assert_inner_is_dataframe_row assertion β this is intentional.
+Use #[dataframe(as_list)] on the field, or an import alias to a newtype wrapper, if a non-DataFrameRow stdlib type needs to be stored.

 πNested enum fields β flatten + opt-outs